 Deciphering Olive Oil Terms

 Extra Virgin Olive Oil is the highest quality.
-It is always cold-pressed which means that the olives did not lie around indefinitely and processed naturally, without any heat applied.
-Supermarket grade live oils may include olives that have dropped onto the ground.
+It is always cold-pressed which means that the olives are milled and pressed mechanically right after harvest, without any heat or chemicals applied.
+Acidity must be under 0.8%.

-The acidity level is never higher than 0.75% (3/4 gram fatty acid per 100 grams of oil).
+The acidity level of extra virgin olive oil is never higher than 0.8% (3/4 gram fatty acid per 100 grams of oil).
 This refers to the proportion of oleic acid, a monounsaturated fatty acid in the oil.
-The lower the acidity, the finer the oil -- up to a point.
-The difference between .02% and .03%, for example, is indistinguishable, so the reason the percentage of acidity is listed is motivated purely by marketing.
+The lower the acidity, the finer the oil.
+Most of our olive oils are under 0.2% acidity.

 'Pure' olive oil

 'Pure' oil is refined from olives of high acidity, perhaps because they dropped from the tree and burst open on the ground, or stored too long before pressing.
-All the impurities are removed chemically-- along with its flavor.
+All the impurities are removed chemically -- along with its flavor.
 They then add some extra virgin oil to give it some taste.
 This cheaper oil is only suitable for frying.
+Sometimes this is just labelled as simply 'olive oil'.

 Light olive oil

-'Light' olive oil is code for an oil that is a blend of refined olive oils with very little flavor and few of the benefits of real extra virgin olive oil.
+'Light' olive oil is code for an oil that is highly filtered, removing much of the flavor and benefits of real extra virgin olive oil.

 Wild olive oil